quiltdata/quilt/docs/Advanced Features/workflows.md

 ## Use cases
 * Ensure that labels are correct and drawn from a controlled vocabulary (e.g. ensure that the only labels in a package of images are either "bird" or "not bird";
-avoid data entry errors like "birb").
+avoid data entry errors like "birb")
 * Ensure that users provide a README.md for every new package
 * Ensure that included files are non-empty
 * Ensure that every new package (or dataset) has enough labels so that it can be